OCA/stock-logistics-warehouse/stock_inventory_discrepancy/README.rst

 #.
 Go to "Inventory > Warehouse Management" > Warehouses" or to "Inventory >
    Warehouse Management" > Locations".
 #.
 Modify the "Maximum Discrepancy Rate Threshold" either in a Warehouse or
    in a location.
-If set to 0.0 the threshold is disabled.
+If set to 0.0 in both the threshold is disabled.

 Usage
 =====